mantisbt-plugins/EmailReporting/README.md

 EmailReporting v0.10.0 and later versions:

 * MantisBT 1.3.0 or higher
-* Ability to set scheduled / cron jobs on the webserver

 EmailReporting v0.9.x:

 * MantisBT 1.2.6 or higher
-* Ability to set scheduled / cron jobs on the webserver

 Optional:

 * PHP 7 is supported from EmailReporting 0.9.2 and higher
 * MantisBT 1.3.x is supported from EmailReporting 0.9.2 and higher
 * Preliminary support for MantisBT 2.0.x is available from EmailReporting 0.9.3 and higher.
 This is not ready for production environments.
 Please report any issues encountered.
+* Full support for MantisBT 2.x.x is available from EmailReporting 0.10.0 and higher.

 EmailReporting v0.8.4 and earlier versions:

 * MantisBT 1.2.0 until 1.2.5

+All versions:

 * Ability to set scheduled / cron jobs on the webserver

 Download